knowuh/SnailMail/README.md

 ## Description ##
+Snail Mail is a stand-alone Mac OS X Envelope Addressing application, which integrates with the Mac OS X Address Book.
-Snail Mail is envelope and label priting software for OS X's "Address Book".
-It attempts to address known priting limitiations in the Address Book.
+It attempts to address known priting limitiations of the OS X system Address Book.

 ## Features: ##